Dardnos/MealsApp/README.md

 This document provides an overview of the app's architecture, user stories, specifications, and file/folder structure based on the provided code structure.
 The app is designed to help users explore and manage meal categories, view meal details, and apply filters to customize their meal preferences.

+## New Features

+### Add Meal
+The app now allows users to add a new meal with details such as title, image, ingredients, steps, duration, complexity, affordability, and dietary preferences.
+Users can save the meal and have it displayed in the list of available meals.

 ## App Architecture

 ### User Interface